 British Philosophy: 1600-1900

 Yeats: Collected Letters

 1400-1850; full text collection of writing by women in English with currently about 200 texts and growing.
 Includes a wide range of subjects and genres, and all texts are transcribed in full, including front and back matter.

-ARTstor is a digital library of over one million images in the areas of art, architecture, the humanities, and social sciences with a set of tools to view, present, and manage images.
-REGISTRATION IS REQUIRED IN ORDER TO DOWNLOAD IMAGES.
-For help getting started see ARTstor HELP for Brown University users.
+ARTstor is a digital library of close to two million images in the areas of art, architecture, the humanities, social sciences, and history of science with a set of tools to view, present, and manage images.

 Web browser LUNA allows viewing and exporting of images, including the contents of the Brown University Instructional Image Collection.
 LUNA also provides free access to the Luna Commons, image resources contributed by other institutional users of this software.
 This database DOES NOT work with EZProxy.
 Please download the SSL-VPN client to your computer from software.brown.edu to access this resource from off-campus.